curv3d/curv/docs/language/Records.rst

     rotate {angle: 45*deg, axis: Z_axis} cube

-Record comprehensions permit you to override fields in existing records or specify default values.
-Using the ... operator you can add one or more fields to a record.
-And using if statements and or loops you can conditionally add fields.
+Record comprehensions permit you to construct a record value dynamically.
+The set of field names is determined at run time using program logic, which can include if statements, local variables and loops.

-Modules (scoped record constructors) contain a set of definitions that form a mutually recursive scope.
+Modules (scoped record constructors) contain a static set of definitions that form a mutually recursive scope.
 Definitions can refer to one another, and you can define recursive functions.
 Modules are used to define libraries.
 See ``lib/curv/*.curv`` in the source tree for examples.